 - Smoking is not allowed in any public areas.
-Smoking is permitted outside, but not near doors or open windows, as required by Washington State Law.
+Smoking is permitted outside, but not within 25 feet of doors or open windows, as required by Washington State Law.

-- The alcohol policy states that people over 21 years of age may have and consume alcoholic beverages in their rooms and in the hotel bar.
-Per Washington state law, persons under the age of 21 are prohibited from having alcohol in their possession.
-Alcoholic beverages may not be consumed in any public areas; this includes in hallways and outdoors.
+- The alcohol policy states that people 21 years of age or older may have and consume alcoholic beverages in their rooms and in the hotel bar.
+Per Washington State Law, persons under the age of 21 are prohibited from having alcohol in their possession.
+Alcoholic beverages purchased outside of the hotel may not be consumed in any public areas; this includes in hallways and outdoors.
 Groups desiring to host a special event at the convention in which alcoholic beverages will be served are required to get permission from the convention in writing before holding such an event.
-Anyone deemed to be inebriated will be asked to leave the gaming area.
+Anyone drinking alcoholic beverages purchased outside of the hotel in the gaming areas or deemed to be inebriated will be asked to leave the gaming area.

 - Event jumping is discourteous.
 Please do not leave an event early to play in another event.